- Live Rates

 The most popular type of home loan in Washington State and across the country is the 30-year fixed-rate conventional home loan.
 These mortgage products are originated, and sometimes insured, solely within the private sector.
 They do not have any government insurance or guarantee.

 And the fixed-rate structure means that the borrower’s mortgage rate will typically stay the same for as long as they hold the loan.
 The 30-year term allows borrowers to spread their payments out over a longer period of time, thus reducing the size of the monthly payments.

 Additionally, some borrowers choose conventional loans because it allows them to avoid paying mortgage insurance.
 If you use a conventional loan with a down payment of 20% or more, you could avoid this added cost (which is typically required with smaller down payments).

-Disclaimer: This article includes average FHA and conventional rates for the first week of November 2017.
+Disclaimer: This article includes average FHA and conventional rates for the third week of June 2021.
 Data was provided by third-party sources not associated with our company.
 We have presented them here as an educational service to our blog readers.

 Will you need mortgage financing to buy a home?
 At Sammamish Mortgage, we offer a wide variety of mortgage programs and tools with flexible qualification criteria.
 We have been serving the entire state since 1992, as well as the broader Pacific Northwest region that includes Washington, Oregon, Colorado, and Idaho.
 Please contact us today with any financing-related questions you have.

 There are a few key differences between VA, FHA, and USDA loans, in addition to each loan type’s eligibility requirements.

 Military borrowers have three major loan programs to choose from when they want to secure a home loan: FHA, VA, and conventional loans.
 Read on to find out more and to check out our loan limits tool.